ray-project/ray/doc/source/train/horovod.rst

-If you have a training function that already runs with the `Horovod Ray Executor <https://horovod.readthedocs.io/en/stable/ray_include.html#horovod-ray-executor>`_, you should not need to make any additional changes!
+If you have a training function that already runs with the `Horovod Ray Executor <https://horovod.readthedocs.io/en/stable/ray_include.html#horovod-ray-executor>`_, you should not need to make any additional changes.

 To onboard onto Horovod, please visit the `Horovod guide
 <https://horovod.readthedocs.io/en/stable/index.html#get-started>`_.